 Or the miracle of PERCEPTO!
 “We must have buzzed 20 million behinds!”-William Castle

-Urbane master of horror Vincent Price stars in one of William Castles atmospheric carnival rides as Dr. Warren Chapin, a pathologist who’s milieu is the autopsies of executed prisoners from the State prison.
+Urbane master of horror Vincent Price stars in one of William Castle’s atmospheric carnival rides as Dr. Warren Chapin, a pathologist whose milieu is the autopsies of executed prisoners from the State prison.

-Each of us are inhabited by one of these creepy crawling death grippers, which grow larger as our fear expands, but because of our ability to scream, it lays dormant, incognito and in repose at the base of our spines.
+Each of us is inhabited by one of these creepy crawling death grippers, which grow larger as our fear expands, but because of our ability to scream, it lays dormant, incognito, and in repose at the base of our spines.

-So it goes until Chapin meets Ollie and Martha Higgins who own a revival silent movie theater, and oh yes, Martha happens to be a deaf mute, who also has an extreme phobia to the sight of blood.
+So it goes until Chapin meets Ollie and Martha Higgins who own a revival silent movie theater, and oh yes, Martha happens to be a deaf-mute, who also has an extreme phobia of the sight of blood.

-As you know, I adore Judith Evelyn, and am not very happy when it’s suggested that Chapin injects her with some LSD instead of a sedative in order to induce some nightmarish experiences, in which Martha will not be able to ‘scream’ therefor unable to suppress the little monster waiting to grip her when the moment of fear takes hold…
+As you know, I adore Judith Evelyn and am not very happy when it’s suggested that Chapin injects her with some LSD instead of a sedative in order to induce some nightmarish experiences, in which Martha will not be able to ‘scream’ therefore unable to suppress the little monster waiting to grip her when the moment of fear takes hold…

 From Guilty Pleasures of The Horror Film page 137- Article by Tom Weaver